Homemade Rose Truffles

 Rose petal chocolates on a silicone baking mat.

-Place the plate of truffles in the fridge to harden for at least one hour, then leave them out at room temperature for 30 minutes before serving.
+Place the plate of rose chocolates in the fridge to harden for at least one hour, then leave them out at room temperature for 30 minutes before serving.

 Rose chocolate truffles on a white platter.